Examination Board: AQA

 You will be expected to actively participate in paired, group and whole class discussion.
 You will need to learn key terms and use them appropriately to develop complex examination answers.
 You will be expected to learn and apply your geographical knowledge, understanding and skills.
 You will be expected to be able to undertake some tasks independently and show initiative in presenting and analysing geographical investigations.
 You will be expected to work to the best of your ability at all times.

 You will develop research, literacy, numeracy, graphical skills, statistical skills; cartographic skills, use of qualitative and quantitative data, formulate enquiry and argument.

 Paper 1: Living with the physical environment and geographical skills (35% of the GCSE)

 Paper 2: Challenges in the human environment and geographical skills (35% of the GCSE)

 Paper 3: Geographical applications (30% of the GCSE); All papers are written examinations: 1 hour 30 min.

 Where will this qualification lead me?

-Students completing the course will be able to undertake further study at A level and continue into University or employment.
-The transferable skills in Geography apply to many careers including - Air Traffic Controller, Armed Forces, Cartographer, Countryside Ranger, Highways Engineer, Land Surveyor, Travel Agent, Pilot, and Weather Forecaster.
+Students completing the course will be able to undertake further study at A-Level and continue into university or employment.
+The transferable skills in geography apply to may careers including - Air Traffic Controller, Armed Forces, Cartographer, Countryside Ranger, Highways Engineer, Land Surveyor, Travel Agent, Pilot, and Weather Forecaster.